 Why Are Women Always Cold and Men Always Hot?

-It's not just a battle of wills.
 There are four major anatomical differences between men and women that mean they heat and cool their bodies differently.

-- Dress in layers and add or remove them as needed.
+- Dress in layers, and add or remove them as needed.

 - Invest in insulating undergarments that wick away perspiration and help keep the body warm or cool.